refena/refena/riverpie/README.md

 **Common super class**:\
 `WatchableRef extends Ref`.
 You can use `Ref` as parameter to implement util functions that need access to `ref`.
-These functions can be called by providers and widgets.
+These functions can be called by providers and also by widgets.

 **ref.watch**:\
 Only the `ViewProvider` can `watch` other providers.